BodenmillerGroup/steinbock/docs/install-docker.md

     docker run -v /path/to/data:/data -u $(id -u):$(id -g) --network host -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY --gpus all ghcr.io/bodenmillergroup/steinbock:0.16.0-gpu

 In the commands above, adapt the bind mount path to your data/working directory (`/path/to/data`) and the *steinbock* Docker container version (`0.16.0`) as needed.
-The `host` network mode, the `/tmp/.X11-unix` bind mount and the `DISPLAY` environment variable are required only when running graphical user interfaces.
+Specifying the `host` network mode, the `/tmp/.X11-unix` bind mount and the `DISPLAY` environment variable are required only when running graphical user interfaces using X forwarding.

 To simplify the use of the *steinbock* command-line interface, it is recommended to set up a `steinbock` command alias: